aldebjer/pysim/_posts/articles/2016-06-01-first-post.md

 tool, and could be used by others as well.
 So before my parental leave in 2016 I proposed to management that we should take Pysim open source.
 This would hopefully benefit the open source society as a whole, and maybe also SSPA if there are external contributions to the project.
-Management agreed to my propposal, which I am forever grateful.
+Management agreed to my proposal, which I am forever grateful.
 So here I am, launching Pysim, a tool for simulation of dynamical systems as open source.
 I hope you will find it useful!